sourcegraph/about/blogposts/announcing-sourcegraph-3.11.md

 - Global settings can be configured from a local file using the environment variable `GLOBAL_SETTINGS_FILE`.
 - High-level health metrics and dashboards have been added to Sourcegraph's monitoring (found under the **Site admin** -> **Monitoring** area). [#7216](https://github.com/sourcegraph/sourcegraph/pull/7216)
 - Logging for GraphQL API requests not issued by Sourcegraph is now much more verbose, allowing for easier debugging of problematic queries and where they originate from. [#5706](https://github.com/sourcegraph/sourcegraph/issues/5706)
-- A new Automation campaign type finds and removes leaked NPM credentials. [#6893](https://github.com/sourcegraph/sourcegraph/pull/6893)
+- A new campaign type finds and removes leaked NPM credentials. [#6893](https://github.com/sourcegraph/sourcegraph/pull/6893)
-- Automation campaigns can now be retried to create failed changesets due to ephemeral errors (e.g. network problems when creating a pull request on GitHub). [#6718](https://github.com/sourcegraph/sourcegraph/issues/6718)
+- Campaigns can now be retried to create failed changesets due to ephemeral errors (e.g. network problems when creating a pull request on GitHub). [#6718](https://github.com/sourcegraph/sourcegraph/issues/6718)
 - The initial release of [structural code search](https://docs.sourcegraph.com/user/search/structural).

 ### Changed